paveleremin/express-pjax-es6/README.md

 *All the code written with ES6: backend, frontend and even build part*

 ### P.S.
-If you think this approach is 100% sucks, tell this to:
+If you think this approach is 100% sucks, tell it to:
 github.com
 jira.com
 vk.com